SakibAhmedShuva/Label-Studio-JSON-to-CoNLL-Converter/README.md

 ## Overview

 This project provides a versatile solution for converting JSON annotations from Label Studio to CoNLL (Conference on Natural Language Learning) format.
 It offers both a Jupyter Notebook script and a Flask API endpoint for seamless conversion of named entity recognition (NER) annotations.
+Please check the sample files in the samples folder to learn about the input and output file format.

 ## Features